Pressure Machine: Critical reception

 Pressure Machine has received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 79 out of 100, which indicates "generally favourable reviews" based on 22 reviews.
-Neil Z. Yeung of AllMusic considered the albums' "matured focus on concept and mood [to save] the album from becoming an odd catalog misstep.
-Robin Murray of Clash felt that Pressure Machine "is perhaps the closest we’ve come to the emotional core of the group itself."
+Neil Z. Yeung of AllMusic considered the album's "matured focus on concept and mood [to save] the album from becoming an odd catalog misstep."
+Robin Murray of Clash felt that Pressure Machine "is perhaps the closest we've come to the emotional core of the group itself."
 Damien McCormick of The Guardian called the album "their best album in years" and an "uncharacteristically reflective album."
 Utah-based radio station KXRK praised the album for its authenticity in capturing life in rural Utah stating, "I think everyone from a small town in Utah and throughout the country will appreciate this spectacular gem.
 But make no mistake, it is blatantly local."

-Helen Brown of The Independent was less positive stating, "some of these lyrics would be better sold if Flowers could allow himself to stop the eyes-closed singing and adopt a conversational tone.
-A little more campfire crackle to his delivery would have helped lift these good short stories from the prettily glowing embers of forgettable and occasionally recycled melodies.
-Steven Loftin of The Line of Best Fit praised the album for being different from the bands' previous albums and stated, "Pressure Machine isn’t made to compete with their jubilant, indie trenched past.
-It’s made to be an honest portrayal of a life that, in its own desolate way, holds a white-hot shine to those that in turn hold it dear."
-NME's review stated regarding the album "It’s a homecoming of discreet intentions, not the pompous heroes return they’re likely used to – the modesty and subtlety suits them."
+Helen Brown of The Independent was less positive stating, "Some of these lyrics would be better sold if Flowers could allow himself to stop the eyes-closed singing and adopt a conversational tone.
+A little more campfire crackle to his delivery would have helped lift these good short stories from the prettily glowing embers of forgettable and occasionally recycled melodies."
+Steven Loftin of The Line of Best Fit praised the album for being different from the bands' previous albums and stated, "Pressure Machine isn't made to compete with their jubilant, indie trenched past.
+It's made to be an honest portrayal of a life that, in its own desolate way, holds a white-hot shine to those that in turn hold it dear."
+NME's review stated regarding the album, "It's a homecoming of discreet intentions, not the pompous heroes return they're likely used to – the modesty and subtlety suits them."

 Candace McDuffie of Paste felt that the "emotional turmoil [of the record] makes it a thrilling—and kind of frightful—experience from start to finish."
-Shaad D'Souza of Pitchfork was also critical, stating, "Pressure Machine rarely escapes Flowers’ Brandon Flowers-ness: try as he might—and you do get the sense that he’s trying so, so hard—his usual wide-tipped brush can’t do justice to what should be finely detailed scenes."
-Sal Cinquemani of Slant Magazine was positive towards the album and called it "the band’s most sonically restrained effort to date."
-Sputnikmusic praised the album stating, "it's almost unbelievable how much more profound, mature, and seamless all of the songwriting, lyrics, and symbolism is here compared to any prior Killers' outing.
+Shaad D'Souza of Pitchfork was also critical, stating, "Pressure Machine rarely escapes Flowers' Brandon Flowers-ness: try as he might—and you do get the sense that he's trying so, so hard—his usual wide-tipped brush can't do justice to what should be finely detailed scenes."
+Sal Cinquemani of Slant Magazine was positive towards the album and called it "the band's most sonically restrained effort to date."
+Sputnikmusic praised the album stating, "It's almost unbelievable how much more profound, mature, and seamless all of the songwriting, lyrics, and symbolism is here compared to any prior Killers' outing.
 Clearly, the toll of the pandemic and the change in scenery to Brandon's hometown brought out the best in him, and in turn, the entire band."